 Gross profit = revenue – cost of goods sold

 Use the following formula to calculate the percentage of sales:

 Gross profit margin ratio = (15,000 -10,000) / 15,000 = 33%

 Many see gross profit margin disadvantages despite the common use of gross profit margin ratios.
 The issue is that certain production costs are not entirely variable.
 Some believe that only direct materials should be included as they are the only variable to change in proportion to revenue.
-When applied, this new gross profit margin causes all other related costs to be transferred to operational and administrative cost categories.
+When applied, this new gross profit margin causes the transference of all other related costs to operational and administrative cost categories.
 This tends to cause a higher gross margin percentage than originally.
-It is applied by certain industries and businesses instead of the more common application.
-This formula is:
+Certain industries and businesses apply it instead of the more common application.
+Use the following formula:

 Gross Profit Margin = (Revenue – Direct Materials) / Revenue

 Easily discover if your company has a pricing problem.
 As you analyze your gross profit margin, it’s an opportune time to take a look at you pricing.
 Download the free Pricing for Profit Inspection Guide to learn how to price profitably.

 Access your Strategic Pricing Model Execution Plan in SCFO Lab.
 The step-by-step plan to set your prices to maximize profits.

 Click here to access your Execution Plan.
 Not a Lab Member?

 Click here to learn more about SCFO Labs[/box]